dakanji/RefindPlus/README-Dev.md

 - **"showtools" Token:** Additional tool added:
   - `clean_nvram` : Allows resetting nvram directly from RefindPlus.
 - **"csr_values" Token:** A value of `0` can be set as the `Enabled` value to ensure `Over The Air` (OTA) updates from Apple when running MacOS 11.x (Big Sur), or later, with SIP enabled.
-  - This is equivalent to activating the `normalise_csr` token.
+  - This is equivalent to activating the `csr_normalise` token.
 - **"timeout" Token:** The default is no timeout unless explicitly set.
 - **"screensaver" Token:** The RefindPlus screensaver cycles through a set of colours as opposed to a single grey colour.
 - **"use_nvram" Token:** RefindPlus variables are written to the file system and not the motherboard's NVRAM unless explicitly set to do so by activating this configuration token.